vildemvikan/shopit_frontend/README.md

 <h1 align="center">
             ShopIT
 </h1>
 ShopIT is an application designed for gathering sellers and buyers into a common marketplace.
-Use ShopIT to explore what other people around Norway are selling, or find buyers for your niche merchandise.
-This repository serves as the client for the application
+Use ShopIT to find intriguing goods, or find buyers for your niche merchandise.
+This repository serves as the client for the application.

 ## 🚀Getting started